Farmer using data insights to manage field of crops.

 Which solutions can be combined with the IDA add-on?

 The IDA add-on is designed to be paired with IFA certification.
-Audits are conducted together with the IFA audit, allowing producers to extend their certification scope flexibly and efficiently through a single audit.
+Audits are conducted together with IFA, allowing producers to extend their certification scope flexibly and efficiently through a single audit.

 Learn more about GLOBALG.A.P. core solutions.